avagin/avagin.github.io/how-fast-is-procfs.md

+# How fast is Procfs

-The proc filesystem (procfs) is a virtual filesystem in the Linux kernel that presents information about processes.
+The proc filesystem (procfs) is a virtual filesystem in the Linux kernel that provides information about processes.
 It is one of the interfaces which follows the “Everything is a file” paradigm.
-The procfs file system was designed a long time ago when an average server runs dozens of processes.
-At that time it was not a problem to open one file per-process to get some information.
-In our days, a server can have hundreds of thousands of processes or even more.
-In this context, the idea to open something per-process doesn’t look optimal and the words “batching mode” come to mind.
-In this article, we are going to find all aspects of procfs which can be optimized.
+The procfs file system was designed a long time ago, when an average system ran no more than a few hundred processes.
+At that time it was not a problem to open one or several proc files per each process to get some information.
+In our days, a system can have hundreds of thousands of processes or even more.
+In this context, the idea to perform per-process open doesn’t look so brilliant.
+In this article, we are going to explore all aspects of procfs, and find which ones can be optimized.

-The idea to optimize the proc file system appeared when we found that CRIU spent a significant amount of time by reading procfs files.
+The idea to optimize the proc file system came when we found that CRIU, the software to checkpoint/restore processes, spends a significant amount of time reading procfs files.
 We have seen how a similar problem had been solved for sockets, so we decided to implement something like sock-diag for processes.
-We understood how hard it is to change a very mature interface in the kernel, but the biggest surprise was how many people support the idea of a new interface.
+We understood how hard it is to change a very mature interface in the kernel, but the biggest surprise was how many kernel developers support the idea of a new interface.
 They don’t know how a new interface should look like, but they all know that the existing solution doesn’t work well in critical situations.
-The scenario usually looks like this: the server responses very slow, vmstat shows that memory is swapped to a disk, “ps ax” needs 10+ seconds to show a list of processes, top shows nothing.
-This article doesn’t propose any specific interface but tries to emphasize the problem itself and shows ways how it can be fixed.
+It often like this: a server becomes laggy, vmstat shows lots of swap used, “ps ax” needs 10+ seconds to show something, and top never comes up with any output.
+This article doesn’t propose any specific interface; instead it tries to give more details about the problem, and suggest ways to fix it.

-In proc file system, each running process is represented by a directory /proc/<pid>.
-Each such directory contains dozens of files with information about a process divided into groups.
-Let’s take a look (note that $$ is a shell built-in variable, expanding to the current process’ PID):
+In procfs, each running process is represented by a directory /proc/<pid>.
+Each such directory contains dozens of files with information about a process, divided into groups.
+Let’s have a quick tour (note that $$ is a shell built-in variable, expanding to the current process’ PID):

 ```
 $ ls -F /proc/$$